harp/harpjs.com/public/docs/development/layout.md

 <h2 id="explicit-layouts">Explicit Layouts</h2>

-Layouts other that `_layout` can be specified in from a `_data.json`.
+Layouts other than `_layout` can be specified in a `_data.json`.
 This is useful if you need even finer control of Layouts, or if you want to name your Layout something other than `_layout`.

 ```
 myapp.harp.io/